Bimbo Oloyede

 Bimbo Oloyede is a veteran Nigerian TV journalist and producer.
-As a newscaster, she was a mainstay on NTA Network News from 1976 to 1980.
+As a newscaster, she worked on NTA Network News from 1976 to 1980.

+Biography

 Oloyede's father was M.E.K.
-Roberts, a former deputy inspector general of police, she spent much of her adolescent life in England where she studied drama and theatre arts.
-When she returned to Nigeria, she began as a production staff of the drama department at Lagos Television Station owned by the Nigerian Broadcasting Corporation (NBC).
+Roberts, a former deputy inspector general of police.
+She spent much of her adolescent life in England where she studied drama and theatre arts.
+When she returned to Nigeria, she began working as production staff of the drama department at Lagos Television Station owned by the Nigerian Broadcasting Corporation (NBC).
 In 1975, Oloyede began her broadcasting career with NBC/TV.
 When NBC was reorganized into the Nigerian Television Authority, Oloyede was nominated as a newscaster for the Nigerian Television Authority's 9 pm Network News, her first broadcast was in April 1976.
+She became the first female TV network newscaster in Nigeria.
 In 1980, she left NTA and co-founded a media company with her husband.